 Futako-Tamagawa Halloween Party

-Held as an in-person event for the first time in three years, this family-oriented Halloween party focuses on having fun with the kids.
-There will be a photo booth, craft workshops, fair booths, and more.
+This family-oriented Halloween party from October 26 to 27 focuses on having fun with the kids.
+There will be a photo booth, craft workshops, stalls, and more.
 It will be held at various places around Futako Tamagawa Rise Shopping Center.
+See more.

 Kichijōji Halloween Festival